Skip to content

 sentinel_decision: ADVISORY

-The advisory is stored in the backlog for a future clearance day.
+The advisory is stored in the backlog for a future clearance story.

 CONDUIT output

 CONDUIT reviews CI configuration.
-On Day 1 with a local platform, this produces minimal findings since no CI workflows exist yet.
+On story-1 with a local platform, this produces minimal findings since no CI workflows exist yet.

 SCRIBE output